-Steve Szirom has been sailing since 1978 and holds an active U.S. Coast Guard Masters License.
+Steve Szirom has been sailing since 1978 and holds a U.S. Coast Guard Masters License.
 Oyster Yachting is a sailing community dedicated to ocean cruising vessels, far-off voyaging destinations and safe passages.

 Getting the Most Out of Boat Show Attendance

 As a lifelong sailor, and one who makes it a habit to attend as many boat shows on the West Coast as possible, I can impart a few words of wisdom of what to expect and how to get most out of your attendance.
 If you are a newbie or want to get into the boating lifestyle, then this review of the boat show scene will come in handy.
 And for those long-time sailors who love attending just because they love to be around boats and just want to see what’s out there this year and network with the masses, great, enjoy the show and the festivities.

 In addition to showing vessels, a boat show will offer visitors services and “stuff” for boats and about boats under one roof.
 Bigger vessels are shown at the marina organized by dealer and manufacturer.
 It can be a bit intimidating and confusing unless one knows how a boat show is organized.

 From the industry’s viewpoint, boat shows are about getting the new boater hooked on the lifestyle and enticing experienced boaters to upgrade into bigger vessels.
 The show promoters typically want to attract the largest audience that falls into these categories.
 Usually boat shows, which are primarily for consumers, are not free – the cost is in the $10 to $15 range.
 Having to pay something for the ticket tends to filter out the “just lookers” and casual visitors compared to those who are more passionate about boats.
 You can usually save a few dollars by pre-purchasing the tickets.
 It all occurs under one roof and in one marina where they tout their latest equipment and vessels.
 The exhibitor pays for the space at the show whether in the hall or at the marina berth.